 Result - Begrudgingly, I'm going to give this round to the younger teachers.
 There are plenty of badly-dressed teachers in both groups - but the young teacher group just seems to have fewer of them.
-3-2 to the golden oldies.
+It's still 3-2 to the golden oldies.

-All teachers - young and older - know that dating students is a no-no. But it's much harder to say no-no for the younger teachers, who find themselves in a country where suddenly almost everyone seems to fancy them for their movie star looks.
+All teachers - young and older - know that dating students is a no-no. But it's much harder to say no-no for the younger teachers, who can find themselves in a country where almost everyone seems to fancy them for their movie star looks.

 The older teacher knows exactly where the lines are drawn.
 They may have dabbled and spread the love around in their younger teaching days (not with students I might add) but now they have a loyal Thai wife or partner waiting for them at home and the wild days are well and truly behind them.

 The younger teacher can have a difficult time dealing with all this new-found adulation.
 After what seems like a lifetime on his native soil, trawling the pubs and clubs of some grey northern city and enjoying the odd one-night stand with a wobbly, chain-smoking divorcee, he's suddenly spoilt for choice.